Misquamicut, Rhode Island: Name

-Misquamicut is a word in the Narragansett language or in another Algonquian language closely related to Narragansett.
-It can be derived from the roots mish 'red' + kwam 'fish' + k (plural) + -t 'at', meaning 'At the Place of the Red Fish,' that is, 'At the Salmon Place'.
+Misquamicut is a Narragansett word meaning "Red Fish Place" or "Salmon Place".

 History

 The district was once known as Pleasant View.
 The land was purchased from Chief Sosoa of the Montauks in 1661.
 The name was changed from Pleasant View to Misquamicut in 1928.
 The area suffered a series of devastating hurricanes that wiped out beach homes, hotels, and other structures in 1938, 1944, and 1954.
 A portion of the oceanfront became Misquamicut State Beach in 1959.